-Elefair is so called because Ele Walker is the founder of our fabulous company and she has a policy of trading fairly with all of the wonderful people who make and sell our products.
-Ele is passionate about creating wearable, original designs and travels to Nepal several times a year to oversee them being brought to life.
-Ele also supports the creativity of the makers in Nepal and encourages them to come up with their own designs for her to market.
+Elefair is so called because ELE Corriette is the founder of our fabulous company and we employ FAIR trading practises with all of the wonderful people who make and sell our products.
+Ele is passionate about sustainability and loves travelling the world to find new products made from recycled or sustainable materials.
 The world of Ele and her Elefairies is full of fun and we want to share it with you!

-In 1998 a 19-year old Ele went to Nepal to work as a teacher in the mountain village of Baaraha, Gorkha.
-After being thrown in the deep end (“I lived in a mouse-infested house with a hole for a toilet!”) she slowly grew to love the mountainous kingdom, moved by the hospitality and relentless determination of the Nepalese people.
+In 1998 Ele headed to Nepal on a Gap year to work as a teacher in the mountain village of Baaraha, Gorkha.
+After being thrown in at the deep end, teaching 17 classes a week at a local school, she grew to love the Himalayan kingdom, moved by the hospitality, relentless determination and positive outlook of the Nepalese people.

 In 2000, motivated by the entrepreneurial spirit of the Nepalese, Ele started bringing back beautiful handmade cards fashioned from tree bark paper (known as ‘Lokta’) to sell to raise money to sponsor children in Nepal.
 She sold these door to door with every penny going to her charitable venture, they proved extremely popular and she slowly increased the range of products she offered.

 After finishing her degree and taking a postgraduate in journalism everything was set for Ele to enter the world of the media...
 BUT she couldn't face the prospect of Nepal not being a big part of her life so she reassessed, enrolled on a business start up course and Elefair was born!